KyPython/devops-productivity-suite-site/week_3_day_15_21.md

 **Follow-up:**
 "Start with one tool.
 Once the team sees the value, they'll want more.
 We've seen this pattern before - resistance turns into enthusiasm once they see the time savings."

----

 ### Objection 4: "It's too expensive"
 **Response:**
 "Let's do the math.
 If you have 5 developers, each saves $3,000/year from eliminating 'works on my machine' issues.
 That's $15,000/year saved.
-The package costs $3,385/year ($997 setup + $199/month × 12).
-That's a 443% ROI (productivity) or 3,840% ROI (time) - it pays for itself in 3 months."
+The package costs $3,385 for the first year ($997 one-time setup + $199/month × 12).
+That's a 443% ROI - it pays for itself in 3 months."

 **Follow-up:**
-"Plus, you're reclaiming 5+ hours per week per developer, reducing onboarding from 4 days to <1 day, and preventing technical debt from slowing delivery.
-The ROI is actually much higher when you factor in velocity gains."

----
+"Plus, the $199/month covers teams up to 20 developers, so your cost per user drops as you scale.
+If you prefer a per-user model, we have a SaaS alternative at $15-20/user/month."

 ### Objection 5: "We'll build it ourselves"
 **Response:**